Hard Things to Do

 Introduce your student to a famous writer and poet: Edgar Allan Poe!
 She'll read his poem, "Annabel Lee" and write a paragraph about its theme.

-This KenKen® puzzle is guaranteed to get your high school student using math and logic in a way she never has before.
+This KenKen® puzzle is guaranteed to get your students using math and logic in a way they never have before.

-Engage your high school student's logic and critical thinking skills as he completes this KenKen® math puzzle.
+Engage your students' logic and critical thinking skills as they complete this KenKen® math puzzle.